gabeg805/Extensible-Login-Manager/README.md

         - Cursor is changed from the cross to the regular cursor
         - Clock is displayed
         - Frame is displayed (the container with the password entry box)
-        - "Password:" text image is displayed
+        - 'Password:' text image is displayed
         - Window manager dropdown menu button is displayed
         - Password entry box is displayed
-        - Username default is "gabeg"
+        - Username default is 'gabeg'
         - Once password is entered, the username/password combination is sent to PAM
         - Pluggable Authentication Module (PAM):
-                * Initiate the PAM conversation (with the "conv" function)
+                * Initiate the PAM conversation (with the 'conv' function)
-                * Starts the designated PAM service ("shart")
+                * Starts the designated PAM service ('shart')
                 * Sets the PAM user
                 * Sets the PAM tty
                 * Authenticates the username/password combination